 Is it Safe to Charge a Golf Cart in the Garage?
 (Be Careful!)

-I was recently wondering if it is safe to charge a golf cart in the garage.
-I have seen people do this before (including myself) and I wasn’t sure if it was a good idea or not.
+I recently wondered if charging a golf cart in the garage is safe.
+I have seen people do this before (including myself), and I wasn’t sure if it was a good idea.

-So, I did some research and discovered some very interesting (and scary) stuff.
+So, I researched and discovered some exciting (and scary) stuff.

 Charging a golf cart outside is safer than in a garage.
 As a general rule, if you charge in a garage, ensure that windows and doors are open to allow for proper ventilation.